Suneetharavi/HomeFood/README.md

 # EmailJs:
   * When you click on checkOut button , am Email is send to the user metioning a ThankYou note for ordering and the total price of the order, and a link to our Instagram page and oour other projects links.
+  * Another Email is send to Alludu's Kitchen that, you have recived an order mentioning user EmailId.

 # MenuCard page: